stephenhky/PyShortTextCategorization/docs/tutorial_metrics.rst

 More examples can be found in this `IPython Notebook
 <https://github.com/stephenhky/PyWMD/blob/master/WordMoverDistanceDemo.ipynb>`_ .

 In `gensim`, the Word2Vec model allows the calculation of WMD if user installed the package PyEMD_.
+It is based on the scale invariant feature transform (SIFT), an algorithm for EMD based on L1-distance (Manhattan distance).
-For more details, please refer to their `tutorial
+For more details,
+please refer to their `tutorial
-<https://radimrehurek.com/gensim/models/keyedvectors.html>`_ , and cite the two papers by Ofir Pele and Michael Werman.
+<https://radimrehurek.com/gensim/models/keyedvectors.html>`_ , and cite the two papers by Ofir Pele and Michael Werman
+if it is used.

 Reference